 - Customer saves money: Customers don’t have to pay for shipping if they are picking it up at the store.

-- Avoiding Crowds: The convenience of curbside pickup for last-minute gifts means customers can sip coffee in their car while they pick up the last of their holiday gifts instead of fighting crowds and waiting in long checkout lines.
+- Avoiding Crowds: The convenience of store pickup for last-minute gifts means customers can sip coffee in their car while they pick up the last of their holiday gifts instead of fighting crowds and waiting in long checkout lines.

 Faster Store Inventory Turns